2025 McDonald's All-American Boys Game

-2025 McDonald's All-American Boys Game was an all-star basketball game played on April 1, 2025, at the Barclays Center in Brooklyn, New York.
+The 2025 McDonald's All-American Boys Game was an all-star basketball game played on April 1, 2025, at the Barclays Center in Brooklyn, New York.
 The game's rosters featured the best and most highly-recruited high school boys graduating in the class of 2025.
 The game was the 48th annual version of the McDonald's All-American Game first played in 1977.
 The 24 players were selected from over 700 nominees by a committee of basketball experts.
 They were chosen not only for their on-court skills, but for their performances off the court as well.

 Rosters

 The roster was announced on January 27, 2025.
 The Duke Blue Devils and UConn Huskies had the most selections with three.
-At the announcement of the roster selections 14 schools were represented while Nate Ament, Alijah Arenas, Brayden Burries and Koa Peat were uncommitted.
+At the announcement of the roster selections, 14 schools were represented while Nate Ament, Alijah Arenas, Brayden Burries, and Koa Peat were uncommitted.
 Arenas committed to USC on January 30, 2025.
 Both Peat and Burries committed to Arizona after the game was played.